Henry Buehman

-Henry Buehman (May 14, 1851 – December 19, 1912) was a German-born American photographer and politician.
+Henry Buehman (May 14, 1851 – December 19, 1912) was a Free Hanseatic City of Bremen-born American photographer and politician.
 After completing his apprenticeship, Buehman traveled to the American West, where he worked and traveled before settling in Tucson, Arizona Territory.
 There he purchased a portrait studio and operated a financially successful photography business.
 Periodic trips through the surrounding areas allowed Buehman to compile a large portfolio of scenic and Native American images in addition to his portrait work.
 His accomplishments as a photographer led to opportunities in other fields and Buehman eventually became the mayor of Tucson from 1895 till 1899.